q6404065/HaoWu_Open_Source/docs/readme.md

    This is a project to restore the process of usual encrypt method with botan api.

    2. [BoTan_Bruteforce_cracking](https://github.com/q6404065/HaoWu_Open_Source/tree/master/Botan_Brutefore_crack)
-   This is a project to create a brute force function and to crack hash function created by botan api.
+   This is a project to create a brute force function and use it to crack hash function created.

    3. [BoTan_Bruteforce_cracking_threads](https://github.com/q6404065/HaoWu_Open_Source/tree/master/Botan_Bruteforce_cracking_thread)
    This is smiliar to Botan_Bruteforce_cracking but it uses threads to speed up it.